davegoblue/TestCodingShortcuts/README.md

 * DataCamp_Insights_v003_a captures Data Visualization in R with lattice - Chapter 2 (Conditioning and the Formula Interface)
 * DataCamp_Insights_v003_a captures Data Visualization in R with lattice - Chapter 3 (Controlling Scales and Graphical Parameters)
 * DataCamp_Insights_v003_a captures Data Visualization in R with lattice - Chapter 4 (Customizing Plots Using Panel Functions)
+* DataCamp_Insights_v003_a captures Data Visualization in R with lattice - Chapter 5 (Extensions and the lattice Ecosystem)